MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-measures.md

 **Panel you can expect to see upon selecting the *Profile Attribute* option**:

 // 3

+**Name** (mandatory): Upon completing the configuration of your measure, it will show up in the Measures screen as a saved measure that you can edit.
+Within the measures screen, your saved measure will carry the name you define under the **Name** field in this panel.
+**Display Name** (optional): As mentioned earlier, your measure will also be added as an attribute or be saved a new entity.
+In both cases, the measure will carry the name you define under the **Display Name** field in this panel.
+**Starting Entity** (mandatory): Here you should choose the entity on the basis of which you wish to construct your measure.
+If you wish to include in your measure fields from multiple entities, choose at this point one of those entities.

 **Panel you can expect to see upon selecting the *Profile Measure* option**: